gbdev/pandocs/content/MBC1.md

-(max 2MByte ROM and/or 32KByte RAM)
+(max 2MByte ROM and/or 32 KiB RAM)

 This is the first MBC chip for the Game Boy.
 Any newer MBC chips work similarly, so it is relatively easy to upgrade a program from one